kasselTrankos/angular-webpack/README.md

 ```bash
 npm run dev
 ```
-This create once compiled js.
+This create once compiled js, and then start de hmr server of webpack.